11ty/11ty-website/docs/resources.md

 ## Zero Config

-Run `eleventy` out of the box with sensible defaults.
+Zero config means that Eleventy can run without any command line parameters or configuration files.

+We’ve taken care to setup Eleventy so that that running the stock  `eleventy` command uses sensible defaults.
 Lower the barrier to entry for that first project build to get up and running faster.

 ## Convention over Configuration Routing